raballew/kne-on-ocp/README.md

 ## Deploy MetalLB

 > This step is optional if you have already set up a load balancer so that
-> Services of type `Load Balancer` with external IP addresses can be used or if
+> Services of type `LoadBalancer` with external IP addresses can be used or if
 > no cluster external access to the virtual environment is required.

 Follow the instructions in the [official MetalLB documentation][metallb-docs]